Xinyu Wang vs. Jil Teichmann: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Xinyu Wang vs. Jil Teichmann Trends and Insights

-- In her last match on August 22, 2023, Teichmann came up short 3-6, 1-6 against Petra Marcinko in the qualifying round of the US Open.
+- Teichmann most recently played on August 22, 2023 in the qualifying round of the US Open and was taken down 3-6, 1-6 by No. 178-ranked Petra Marcinko.

 - In her 47 matches over the past year across all court types, Wang has played an average of 22.2 games.

-- In her 36 matches on hard courts over the past year, Wang has played an average of 23.1 games.
+- Through 36 matches over the past 12 months on hard courts, Wang has played 23.1 games per match and won 51.7% of them.

-- In the past year, Teichmann has competed in 38 total matches (across all court types), winning 48.2% of the games.
-She averages 22.4 games per match and 9.4 games per set.
+- In her 38 matches in the past 12 months across all court types, Teichmann is averaging 22.4 games per match and winning 48.2% of those games.

-- Teichmann has averaged 21.5 games per match and 9.5 games per set in 23 matches on hard courts in the past year, winning 48.5% of those games.
+- Teichmann is averaging 21.5 games per match and 9.5 games per set through 23 matches on hard courts in the past 12 months.

-- This is the first time that Wang and Teichmann have played in the last five years.
+- Dating back to 2015, Wang and Teichmann have not competed against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.